MateoC26/15PuzzleAIProject/README.md

 # 15PuzzleAIProject
-Artificial Intelligence Project - 15 Puzzle

-Using Sum of Chessboard Distance and A* search to provide a solution to a 15 puzzle given the Initial and Goal states.
+Using Sum of Chessboard Distance and A* search to provide a solution to a 15 puzzle (https://en.wikipedia.org/wiki/15_puzzle) given the Initial and Goal states.

 A* Search